-NOT YET IMPLEMENTED AC CTIVITIES Activity Description Plan Year Discussion 2016-3.
-Permanent Indoor Homeless Shelter Beds A program creating additional shelter beds in the City of San Diego.
-2016 SDHC administers three Bridge Shelters, opened on December 1, 2017.
-SDHC is conducting a needs analysis of the shelters and may utilize the initiative to leverage the expenses of the Bridge Shelters.
 A time-limited pilot program providing subsidies for homeless youth while a partnering agency delivers supportive services such as counseling, job placement, education, training, and case management.

-2014 SDHC has further modified the target population to serve a general population of homeless youth.
-Additionally, the subsidy provided to the parnering agency may be used to fund the housing component of the program as well as administration and operational expenses.
+SDHC has further modified the target population to serve a general population of homeless youth.
+Additionally, the subsidy provided to the partnering agency may be used to fund the housing component of the program as well as administration and operational expenses.
 Although the changes do not modify the scope of the initiative, the modifications are anticipated to increase the viability of the program.
 The initiative, in the previous format, failed to yield results in competitive solicitations.